top of page

 Victoria, British Columbia

-Even though observation towers were a big city trend thanks to the success of the Eifel Tower in France, the Stuttgart Tower in Germany, and now the brand-new Space Needle in Seattle, they didn't seem to fit Victoria's style.
-However, the city council liked Skydeck's new tower design and was surprised when they suddenly withdrew their proposal, sensing their latest plan would be rejected.
+Even though observation towers were a big city trend thanks to the success of the Eiffel Tower in France, the Stuttgart Tower in Germany, and the brand-new Space Needle in Seattle, the concept didn't seem to fit Victoria's style.
+Even so, the city council liked Skydeck's new tower design and was once again giving it serious consideration.
+But Skydeck surprised everyone when they suddenly and unexpectedly withdrew their proposal, sensing their latest plan would be rejected.

-"This tower would give tourists something to do when they come here." - A. Bristowe, Skydeck Spokesman
+"This tower would give tourists something to do when they come here." - Skydeck Spokesman

 Photo Clip: Victoria Daily Times (1959) Victoria, British Columbia

-Skydeck searched the city for an alternative to the Belleville Street location and soon found the perfect spot on Montreal Street, next to Laurel Point.
-It was the site of the old fish factory, abandoned by the fish dealers in 1947 and occupied since 1956 by the successful Net Loft Seafood Restaurant.
-Skydeck and the restaurant's owners got together and devised a new plan.
+To satisfy the concerns of the city's council members, Skydeck had searched for an alternative lot to the Belleville Street location and found the perfect spot on Montreal Street, next to Laurel Point.
+It was the site of the old fish factory, abandoned by the fish dealers in 1948 and now occupied by the successful Net Loft Seafood Restaurant.
+Without saying a word to anyone, Skydeck and the restaurant's owners collaborated to devise a new plan.
 Skydeck would build its new tower right where the restaurant stood, and the restaurant would move into the tower to become part of the attraction.

 1966::Victoria's New Skydeck Tower on Montreal Street